Homepage / AuNP Research Blog / Gold Nanoparticle Cancer Research News #3

 "Getting chemotherapeutic drugs to penetrate tumors is very challenging, drugs tend to get pushed out of tumors rather than drawn in."
 Susan Clare - research associate professor of surgery at the Northwestern University Feinberg School of Medicine |

-This article is about how Researchers at Rice University and Northwestern University Feinberg School of Medicine intend to make chemotherapy drugs more productive by getting them into cancer cells with the help of gold nanoparticles.
+This article is about how researchers at Rice University and Northwestern University Feinberg School of Medicine intend to make chemotherapy drugs more productive by getting them into cancer cells with the help of gold nanoparticles.

-The research is in its infancy, but if the approach works Susan Clare stated the following:
+The research is in its infancy, but if the approach works, Susan Clare stated the following:

 "it could result in fewer side effects and potentially be used to treat many kinds of cancer."
 "For example, one of the drugs in the study, lapatinib, is part of a broad class of chemotherapies called tyrosine kinase inhibitors that target specific proteins linked to different types of cancer."
 "Other Federal Drug Administration-approved drugs in the class include imatinib (leukemia), gefitinib (breast, lung), erlotinib (lung, pancreatic), sunitinib (stomach, kidney) and sorafenib (liver, thyroid and kidney)."
 Researchers use gold nanoshells to effectively release cancer drugs inside tumors - News Medical Life Sciences |